 What makes Bradford Black so different?

-Bradford Black is hypoallergenic and is approved by the National Asthma Council's Sensitive Choice program, making it suitable for use in homes of asthma and allergy sufferers.
+Bradford Black is approved by the National Asthma Council's Sensitive Choice program, making it suitable for use in homes of asthma and allergy sufferers.

 The first thing most people notice about Bradford Black is that it’s white.
 It’s also fluffy and very soft, like cotton wool.